MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/troubleshoot-dynamic-groups.md

 #### Manual validation

-Validate the values for user or device attributes (In[Azure Portal](/azure/active-directory/fundamentals/active-directory-users-profile-azure-portal#to-add-or-change-profile-information), or using [PowerShell](/powershell/module/azuread/get-azureaduser) in the rule.
+Validate the values for user or device attributes (In [Azure portal](/azure/active-directory/fundamentals/active-directory-users-profile-azure-portal#to-add-or-change-profile-information), or using [PowerShell](/powershell/module/azuread/get-azureaduser) in the rule.

 - Ensure that there are users that satisfy the rule.
 - For devices, check the device properties to ensure that synchronized attributes contain the expected values.